jkkummerfeld/slate/README.md

 # TODO:

 Features:
+ - Add a calibration mode, where people type keys so I can figure out what they mean (and they could customise things).
  - Enable different scales of annotation (e.g. multiword span, or an entire sentence).
 Have sclaes (character, token, line, sentence, paragraph), types (item, span), labels (categories, free text, directed link, undirected link, set)
  - Allow multiple annotations of the same file at the same time
  - Space between token and label